dlccyes/CollegeNotes/docs/software-development/System Design.md

             - complexity for dealing with concurrency
                 - e.g. 2 servers trying to fetch the same key
             - single point of failure, or additional complexity of [[#replication]]
+- expired links cleanup
+    - options
+        - on-demand
+            - check expiration when accessed, if expired then delete and return error
+        - cronjob to remove expired links
+    - if using a key generation service & key db, recycle the key by putting it back to the db after link is deleted

 ### Twitter Timeline